 The principles outlined in this document apply equally to recreational, competitive and high performance level soccer.
 The Return to Play plan is a timely tool for 'how' reintroduction of soccer activity will occur in a cautious and progressive manner, to optimise participant and community safety.
-Decisions regarding the timing of this Return to Play Guide three (3) phase process will be determined by Ontario Soccer and the

-Province of Ontario directives around public health and safety.
+Ontario Soccer and the Province of Ontario directives around public health and safety will determine decisions regarding the timing of this Return to Play Guide, three-(3) phase process.
 The priority at all times must be to preserve public health, minimising the risk of community transmission.